Luigi Vanvitelli University

 | Roof insulation | Isotec by Brianza Plastica – 120 mm thick, 360 mm pitch |

-The Economics Department of the “Luigi Vanvitelli” University of Campania in Capua, Italy, is housed in a complex of significant historical value protected by the Superintendency.
-Formerly the convent of Santa Maria delle Dame Monache, the building dates back to between the 9th and 10th centuries AD.
-Over the centuries, the structure has undergone numerous transformations, evolving from a convent into a strictly cloistered monastery and later, in the early 19th century, into a military barracks.
-Since 2007, following extensive restoration, the complex has been used for university activities, accommodating classrooms and spaces dedicated to the department’s administrative functions.
+The Economics Department of the University of Campania “Luigi Vanvitelli”, located in Capua, is housed in a complex of significant historical value, protected by the Italian Cultural Heritage Authority.
+Formerly the convent of Santa Maria delle Dame Monache, the building dates back to the 9th and 10th centuries AD.
+Throughout its history, the complex has undergone numerous transformations, evolving from a convent into a strictly cloistered monastery, and later, in the early 19th century, into a military barracks.
+Since the early 2000s, extensive restoration efforts have breathed new life into the historic complex.

 The intervention

-The extensive double-pitched roof, with a total surface area of 5,200 m² and showing clear signs of severe deterioration, was completely dismantled.
-Pantiles in good condition were carefully recovered and set aside for subsequent reinstallation.
-The deteriorated underlying slabs were then removed and disposed of, after which the supporting structure was cleaned and levelled.
-A waterproof and breathable Elytex-N membrane was laid on the substrate, followed by the installation of Isotec panels with a thickness of 120 mm and a pitch of 360 mm, selected to match the dimensions of the pantiles.
+The extensive double-pitched roof, with a total surface area of 5,200 sqm and showing clear signs of severe deterioration, was completely dismantled.
+Roof tiles in good condition were carefully salvaged and set aside for subsequent reinstallation.
+The waterproof and breathable Elytex-N membrane was laid over the substrate, followed by 120 mm Isotec panels spaced at a 360 mm pitch to match the sizing of the roof tiles.
+The project successfully combined energy efficiency, durability, and historic preservation, providing the Department of Economics with an updated, high-performance roof that fully integrates into its architectural context.